 Life in the Middle Ages was not the same as it is now.
 For one thing, people who lived back then probably thought about time differently.
 Many people measured time by the rising and setting of the sun and the passing of the seasons.
 For this reason, life likely had a slower, steadier pace.
-In addition, there was a strong desire to honor

-God that appeared to transcend time.
-As a result, people undertook impressive, long-term projects such as building magnificent cathedrals that took centuries to complete.
+In addition, there was a strong desire to honor God that appeared to transcend time.
+As a result, people undertook impressive, longterm projects such as building magnificent only rich, educated people in Europe traveled.
+Almost everyone else stayed close to home.
+Although Latin was the language of both the Church and government, only select members of society could understand that language.
+Most people lived an isolated existence.
+They did not travel far from home.
+As a result, most people communicated using the language, or dialect, spoken in the place of their birth.
+As strange as it may seem to us, in certain parts of Europe villagers from places just 30 miles apart could not easily understand each other.
+For this reason, most people during the Middle Ages were concerned with the affairs of their village, what they owed the local lord in the way of payment, and how to ensure their place in heaven.